Sam Fischer: Early life

-Fischer was born outside of Sydney in 1991 and grew up on a farm in the town of Grose Vale, just outside Sydney, Australia.
+Fischer was born outside of Sydney in 1991 and grew up on a farm in the town of Grose Vale, just outside Sydney, New South Wales.
 His musical life began at age three when he started playing violin after being inspired by seeing a performance by Queenie.
 He moved with his family to Sydney when he was seven, and at age 10 took up the saxophone, later playing in his high school jazz band.
 By age 12, he was writing songs, learning to do so after listening to Human Nature's self-titled album (which included songs such as He Don't Love You, When We Were Young and Don't Come Back) which his parents had bought for him.
 He attended Sydney Grammar School and later the Conservatorium High School in Sydney.
 In 2010 he was accepted to Berklee College of Music in Boston, and moved to that city to study music.
 He is classically trained on saxophone and violin.
 At Berklee he joined the a cappella troupe Pitch Slapped and was a member when the group won the International Championship of Collegiate A Cappella in 2014.